RSE-Sheffield/old_team_site_nikola/site/posts/hacktoberfest.md

 <br>

 We'll be honest here and say that our **Sheffield R Users group Hacktoberfest celebrations** started as a last minute stroke of inspiration.
 Nearing our standard first Tuesday of the month, our speaker lineup for October was thin.
 At the same time I'd spent the last month mentoring as part of [**Mozilla Open Leadership program**](https://mozilla.github.io/leadership-training/) again, which was gearing up to have projects participate in [**Hacktoberfest**](https://hacktoberfest.digitalocean.com/), **a global month long celebration of open source**, organised by [**Digital Ocean**](https://www.digitalocean.com/) and designed to get people engaged with projects hosted openly on [**GitHub**](https://github.com/).
 For those unfamiliar with the platform, GitHub is one of many code repositories where open projects live allowing anyone to copy, modify and even contribute back to open source projects, many of which depend on such volunteer contributions, as Yihue Xiu blogpost.
-As it takes a village to raise a child so it takes a small village to build, maintain, continue to develop and support the users of a succesful open source project, where even small non-technical contributions, for example, to documentation can be a huge help to maintainers (see Yihue Xie's (of `knitr` fame) [post](https://yihui.name/en/2017/10/thanks-claus/) on this).
+As it takes a village to raise a child so it takes a small village to build, maintain, continue to develop and support the users of a succesful open source project, where even small non-technical contributions, for example, to documentation can be a huge help to maintainers (see Yihue Xie's (of `knitr` fame) [blog post](https://yihui.name/en/2017/10/thanks-claus/) on this).

 So what better way to entice folks to get involved than the promise of **stickers and a free t-shirt on completion of the Hacktoberfest challenge!** And the challenge?
 Simple! **Make four contributions** (pull requests) to any open source project on GitHub between the 1st and 31st of October.
 And the contribution can be anything — fixing bugs, creating new features, or updating and writing documentation.
 Game on!